NightScript370/Jazle-DS/README.md

-# Jazle-DS
+# WordleDS Clone Porter
-Guess the JavaScript library in 6 tries - now on Nintendo DS
+A framework to port Wordle clones sourced from react-wordle to Wordle DS.

+## Jazle DS
+A port of the game to realize that NPM should have quality control.
+Guess the JavaScript